Cowgill, Missouri

 Cowgill is a city in southern Caldwell County, Missouri, and is part of the Kansas City metropolitan area with the United States.
 The population was 168 at the 2020 census.

 History

 Cowgill was laid out in 1887 by Milwaukee Land Company along the Chicago, Milwaukee, & St.

 Paul Railroad.
-The community was named for Judge James Cowgill, a prominent local resident.
+The community was named for James Cowgill, who lived in the area.

 Geography

 Cowgill is located on Missouri Route B just south of Missouri Route 116 between Polo six miles to the west and Braymer seven miles to the east-northeast.

 According to the United States Census Bureau, the city has a total area of 0.24 sqmi, all land.